 The trial is expected to start either w/c August 27 or w/c September 3 with between 12 and 15 private landlords and letting agencies of various sizes, tenant profiles and experience of using the current process for applying for a direct rent payment.

 Landlords that have been involved with testing early versions of the service will not be selected.
 This is because their prior knowledge may bias research findings.

-If you wish to be considered for the trial you should complete a questionnaire (which should only take 5 minutes) and send it to email@example.com
+If you wish to be considered to test the new Universal Credit service you should complete a questionnaire (which should only take 5 minutes) and send it to firstname.lastname@example.org